 How does FOI relate to the other governance reforms under the Aquino Good Governance and Anti-Corruption Plan 2012-2016?

 - Greater access to information will, in general, empower citizens to hold their public officials accountable and to participate in government processes that are being opened to them by this administration.
-For instance, greater access to information on government projects and spending will allow civil society organizations to make more meaningful and accurate inputs to the Participatory Budget and Participatory Audit processes that this administration has initiated.
+For instance, greater access to information on government projects through open governance initiatives such as Open Data Philippnes will allow civil society organizations to make more meaningful and accurate inputs to the Participatory Budget and Participatory Audit processes that this administration has initiated.
 The mandatory posting of SALNs will also empower our government investigators and their citizen-partners to run after corrupt officials.

 (1) Senate Bill No. 1733